Intel Corp. (INTC) Stock: A Value Analysis - News Heater

 INTC) stock’s latest price update

-Intel Corp.
-(NASDAQ: INTC)’s stock price has decreased by -2.10 compared to its previous closing price of 35.67.
-However, the company has seen a -2.92% decrease in its stock price over the last five trading sessions.
-Barrons reported 2023-10-22 that DNB Asset Management materially raised an investment in electric-vehicle maker NIO.
+The stock of Intel Corp.
+(NASDAQ: INTC) has increased by 9.29 when compared to last closing price of 32.52.
+Despite this, the company has experienced a 1.78% gain in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-10-29 that Qualcomm just announced a big upgrade to its PC chips that will be available in 2024.
+The mobile computing company could make some headway against Intel, just as Apple has with its own Arm-based chips.

 INTC’s Market Performance

-INTC’s stock has fallen by -2.92% in the past week, with a monthly rise of 0.78% and a quarterly rise of 3.84%.
-The volatility ratio for the week is 2.81% while the volatility levels for the last 30 days are 2.67% for Intel Corp.
-The simple moving average for the past 20 days is -2.04% for INTC’s stock, with a 9.54% simple moving average for the past 200 days.
+Intel Corp.
+(INTC) has experienced a 1.78% rise in stock performance for the past week, with a 1.02% rise in the past month, and a -0.64% drop in the past quarter.
+The volatility ratio for the week is 4.58%, and the volatility levels for the past 30 days are at 3.10% for INTC.
+The simple moving average for the last 20 days is 0.18% for INTC stock, with a simple moving average of 11.03% for the last 200 days.

 Analysts’ Opinion of INTC

-Many brokerage firms have already submitted their reports for INTC stocks, with Wolfe Research repeating the rating for INTC by listing it as a “Underperform.”
-The predicted price for INTC in the upcoming period, according to Wolfe Research is $31 based on the research report published on July 28, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for INTC stocks, with HSBC Securities repeating the rating for INTC by listing it as a “Hold.”
+The predicted price for INTC in the upcoming period, according to HSBC Securities is $33 based on the research report published on October 27, 2023 of the current year 2023.

-Volatility was left at 2.67%, however, over the last 30 days, the volatility rate increased by 2.81%, as shares surge +2.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.69% upper at present.
+Volatility was left at 3.10%, however, over the last 30 days, the volatility rate increased by 4.58%, as shares sank -0.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.09% upper at present.

-During the last 5 trading sessions, INTC fell by -2.92%, which changed the moving average for the period of 200-days by +26.16% in comparison to the 20-day moving average, which settled at $35.68.
-In addition, Intel Corp. saw 32.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, INTC rose by +1.78%, which changed the moving average for the period of 200-days by +19.06% in comparison to the 20-day moving average, which settled at $35.48.
+In addition, Intel Corp. saw 34.47% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading